A+| A| A-|

 EAST & NORTHEAST SCENARIO - GATEWAY OF OPPORTUNITIES

-The Ministry of Road Transport and Highways has played a pivotal role in enhancing the road network across the North Eastern Region.
-Over the past nine years (20142023), a total of 4,950 km of the National Highway Network has been developed for H41,459 crores.
-In addition, the Ministry of Development of the North Eastern Region has sanctioned 77 road projects under schemes like NESIDS and NERSDS, amounting to H3,372.58 crore.
+The Ministry of Road Transport and Highways has played a crucial role in expanding the region's road infrastructure.
+Between 2015 and 2024, a total of 4,950 kilometers of National Highways were developed in the North East at an investment of H41,459 crore.
+Complementing these efforts, the Ministry for Development of the North Eastern Region (DoNER) has sanctioned 105 road projects under schemes such as the North East Special Infrastructure Development Scheme (NESIDS) and the North East Road Sector Development Scheme (NERSDS), amounting to H5,174.59 crore.

 Market Development

-i) Star Saathi App for Dealers
+i.
+Star Saathi App for Dealers ;

-iii) Customer Web Portal for Dealers
+iii.
+Customer Web Portal for Dealers ;

-vi) Star Steller App for Engineers
+vii.
+Star Stellar App for Engineers;

 Major achievements of your Company during the year are follows:

-O At NER Star Cement has grown by 13% and overall industry has grown by 7.5 % in FY 23-24
+> At NER Star Cement has grown by 8.2% and overall industry has grown by 0.3 % only in FY 24-25;

-O At NER Star Cement Non Trade sales has grown by 34% in FY'23-24 over FY'22-23
+> At NER Star Cement Non Trade sales has grown by 40% in FY 24-25 over FY 23-24;

-O Added 1900 plus cement counters during FY'23-24
+> Added 2000 plus cement counters during FY 24-25;

 PRODUCTION AND COST DEVELOPMENTS Fly Ash